apumaparna/focus-app/README.md

 =================================
 ## Description

-This program is a fun way to spend your time while still being productive.
-Staying focused (and not procrastinating!) is hard.
-Focus Fun aims to make this process not only easier but more enjoyable.

-Focus Fun implements the Pomodoro Focus techique.
-This technique suggests a period of 25 minutes working followed by a 5 minute break.
-This program helps you out by setting the times for the Pomodoro technique, so you don't have to do any work other than pressing "start"!
-This program also offers a fun game in the 5 minute intermission for you to destress.
-Worried about getting so caught up in the game that you forget to go back to work?
-No worries!
-The game automatically stops after 5 minutes.

-This is just one of Focus Fun's cool features.
-The game also includes a health and experience bar.
-As you play the mini-games, you gain the experience you need to reach the next level.
-However, you also suffer damage from playing the game.
-The only way to recover is to let your player rest during a 25 minute work period!
+### About Hocus-Pocus-Focus
+HPF is a multi-layer software that combines gamification and the Pomodoro Technique to make productivity fun.
+The pomodoro technique suggests a period of 25 minutes working followed by a 5 minute break, a process that is automatically implemented by HPF.

+Here's the game:
+You are among one of the first humans to be living on Mars!
+However, this life of adventure comes with its own struggles.
+Your mission on Mars involves growing a garden and gathering samples while also keeping yourself healthy.
+How does it work?
+Well, it's simple:
+- During the 5 minute break, you will play a mini-game.
+The goal of the game is to catch as many of the moving samples as possible before the five minutes run out!
+Doing so helps you gain EXP (experience points) that you need to reach the next level.
+However, this is hard labor, and it drains you health.
+- You can regain lost health by focusing during the 25 minute work period.
+- Everytime you reach a new level, you will grow one new fruit!

+### The Technicalities-- How it was made
+HPF was made through a combination of JavaScript, HTML, and CSS.
+For this software, I took advantage of the p5.js library ([link](https://p5js.org/)) and the p5.collide2D library ([link](https://github.com/bmoren/p5.collide2D])).

-## Files
+## The Files

 - README.md - This file!
 - index.html - Html page base structure.